PiotrJustyna/road-to-orleans/7/readme.md

 Now we get to a bit more serious testing as it's easier to laod test the setup.
 Here is what's happening:

 Load test results - vegeta.
-This image demonstartes the resuse of grains (3 grains for HelloWorld) and feature managment in action, feature enabled - status code 200, feature disabled - status code 204:
+This image demonstartes the resuse of grains (50 max grains for HelloWorld) and feature managment in action, feature enabled - status code 200, feature disabled - status code 204:

 ![2](./imgs/1.png)